Russia’s war in Ukraine galvanizes extremists globally

 Extremists not entering Ukraine’s battlefields are nevertheless using the war to spread propaganda.

 Some are white supremacists who see in Putin’s crusade an opportunity to cleanse Western culture.
-This view is represented by an American in Moscow — and frequent guest on Russian state television — who wears a patch on his vest showing Putin’s face set against a Confederate flag, according to analysis by the Middle East Media Research Institute.
+This view is disseminated by an American in Moscow — and frequent guest on Russian state television — who wears a patch on his vest showing Putin’s face set against a Confederate flag, according to analysis by the Middle East Media Research Institute.

 The expatriate recently asked on Instagram, “you think we give a [expletive] that the entire world hates Russia now?”